Genting scions gain foothold in Australia, eye Asia gaming deals

 Despite the close family link to Genting, Joey Lim said there were no financial ties between Genting and Donaco.

-The deal comes as Genting, which owns several resorts and casinos across Asia under a number of subsidiaries, seeks to raise its stake in Australia’s Echo Entertainment EGP.AX, which is also being targeted by Australian billionaire James Packer.
+The deal comes as Genting, which owns several resorts and casinos across Asia under a number of subsidiaries, seeks to raise its stake in Australia’s Echo Entertainment, which is also being targeted by Australian billionaire James Packer..

 “They are two isolated events that just so happened to happen at the same time,” Lim told Reuters in an interview.
 “We have both have our own individual objectives and targets and we will pursue them independently and objectively.”